elastic/DaC-Reference/docs/core_component_syncing_rules_and_data_from_vcs_to_elastic_security.md

 ```bash
 python -m detection_rules dev build-release
 ```
+💡 Note: To use this command, registry information should be included in the `packages.yaml` file.

 2. Update the versions to match the latest package version within the **manifest.yml** build if needed.
 3. Check formatting by running **elastic-package format**, then **elastic-package lint** against the package built.